ntu-hci-lab/AirRacket/README.md

 <a name="reference"/>

 ## Website, Paper/Video Links and BibTeX
-(Left blank before formally accepted.)
+(Left blank before the DOI is ready.)